Skip to main content Skip to footer

 Appeals and Hearings

-If a STRA owner’s license application has been refused, or their license has been suspended or revoked, they will no longer be able to operate the STRA.
+If an STRA owner’s license application has been refused, or their license has been suspended or revoked, they will no longer be able to operate the STRA.
 The owner will be notified with an explanation.
-If the owner does not agree with the decision, the owner has twenty days from the date of the notice to appeal the decision and request a Hearing with the Appeal Committee:
+If the owner does not agree with the decision, the owner has 30 days from the date of receiving the decision to request an appeal with the Township Appeals Committee:

 2. The Township will schedule a Hearing with the Appeal Committee and will notify the owner of the date and time.
-If the owner would like to submit any documents for the committee to review, they must be sent to the Township in advance.
+If the owner would like to submit any documents for the committee to review, they must be sent to the Township at least one business day in advance of the Hearing to bylaw@muskokalakes.ca.

 Frequently Asked Questions